Ivan00746/internship20220921/TUTORIALandPosrgresInit.md

 first major mapping sites to use this technique.
 The first tiled web maps used raster tiles, before the emergence of vector tiles.

 OpenStreetMap maintains 20 zoom levels from 0 to 19.
-With zoom 0 all Earth surface appears in one image (by default, with resolution 256px/256px).
+With **zoom 0** all Earth surface appears in one image (with resolution 256px/256px).
 Zoom 1 and 2 are exposed on picture:

 <img src="imgs/Zoom_1vs2_comparison.png" style="width: 40%">

-As you can see, each next zoom level (in the case of calculating the coordinates of a flat surface) details four times the images of the previous zoom level.
-With this approach, zoom level 0 contains 1 tile images, zoom level 1 - 4 images (displayed in the picture) and zoom level 2 - 16 tile images (displayed in the picture).
+As you can see, each next zoom level (in the case of calculating the coordinates of a flat surface) details four times more images of the previous zoom level.
+With this approach, zoom level 0 contains 1 fragment image, zoom level 1 contains 4 images (displayed in the picture), and zoom level 2 contains 16 fragment images (displayed in the image).

 Map tile server's API returns tiles images after GET request to URI match to pattern:
 **https://somedomain.com/.../{z}/{x}/{y}.png**, where {z} — zoom level, {x} and {y} — tile coordinates.

-One of the goals of this implementation is to attempt to create a geomap tile API using Earth wrapper geoTiff data with complete coverage of the entire surface of the Earth in CRS (Coordinate reference system) latitude from -90° to 90° and longitude from -180° to 180°:
+One of the goals of this implementation is to attempt to create a geomap tile API using Earth wrapper geoTiff data with complete coverage of entire surface of the Earth in any CRS (Coordinate reference system) with latitude from -90° to 90° and longitude from -180° to 180°:

 <img src="imgs/geoc_coordinates_sphere.png" style="width: 30%">